| Copyright | Lennart Kolmodin |

 decode . encode == id

-methods should be the inverse of each
+That is, the get and put methods should be the inverse of each

 other.
 A range of instances are provided for basic Haskell types.